Azure/autorest.typescript/README.md

   --package-name=<your-package-name> \
   --package-version=<your-package-version>
 ```

-### Generate Metadata files
+# Flags
+## --generate-metadata
-Generating MetaData files enable you to build and pack the result as an NPM Package.
+Generating metadata files enable you to build and pack the result as an NPM package.
 If you want to generate metadata files provide `--generate-metadata=true`

 - package.json